Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Epidemiology of mumps

-Mumps is traditionally considered a childhood infection.
-At the same time, mumps in infants and under 2 years of age is rare.
-From 2 to 25 years old, the disease is very common, it becomes rare again after 40 years.
-Many doctors refer to mumps as a disease of school age and conscription.
+Mumps is traditionally classified as a childhood infection.
+However, mumps in infants and under 2 years of age is rare.
+From 2 to 25 years the disease is very common, it becomes rare again after 40 years.
+Many doctors attribute mumps to a disease of school age and military service.
 The incidence rate in US troops during World War II was 49.1 per 1,000 troops.

-The pathogenesis of mumps
+Pathogenesis of mumps

 Symptoms and clinical picture of mumps

 There is no generally accepted classification of mumps.
-This is explained by the different interpretation of the manifestations of the disease by specialists.
-A number of authors consider that the characteristic manifestation of the disease is only the defeat of the salivary glands, and the damage to the nervous system and other glandular organs - as complications or manifestations of an atypical course of the disease.
+This is explained by different interpretations by specialists of the manifestations of the disease.
+A number of authors consider only damage to the salivary glands to be a characteristic manifestation of the disease, and damage to the nervous system and other glandular organs as complications or manifestations atypical course diseases.

-With isolated lesions of the salivary glands:
+With isolated damage to the salivary glands:

 – with damage to the salivary glands and other glandular organs;